All-College Degree Requirements

 At the time of graduation from Principia College a student must have a minimum overall grade point average of 2.000 (the equivalent of a C average or higher).
 Only grades earned in credit courses at Principia College are used in computing the grade point average.
 See also Grades and Grading.

-1. Living and learning in a community of people applying Christian Science to personal and academic challenges;
+1. Living and learning in a community of people applying faith/spiritual practice to personal and academic challenges;

 2. Growing in response to the educational demands and standards of such a community; and